UBC-MDS/wordguess/README.md

 ### Repository structure

-The project repository contains two protected branches.
+The project repository contains three protected branches.
 All new features and bug fixes should be developed in independent development branches created from `otter`.
 Once changes are complete and tested, a pull request should be opened to merge the development branch back into `otter`.
 After review, changes from `otter` can be merged into `main` for release.

 * `main`: the production branch containing the latest stable release. ruff check .
 When merged from `otter`,